 Martins Lookout to Lost World Lookout has been on my to do list for a while – and it’s been a while since my last Blue Mountains bushwalk.
 I’ve finally found half a day to tackle this hike, on a sunny Spring Sunday.
 [Edit: I’m back to Lost World Lookout about 18 months later, as part of an overnight walk from Faulconbridge to Glenbrook.]

 The start of the Martins Lookout to Lost World bushwalk is easy to find, and is not too far from the main highway.
 Once we’re on Farm Road, there’s a parking area just before the unsealed road narrows a little, with a few parking spots.
 I leave the car here – I later realise we could have gone a bit further to the end of the road, where there is a larger parking area.
 From the carpark it’s a very short (100m) walk to Martins Lookout, where there is a small plaque in memory of Reverend Raymer, a local bushwalker who died in 1953.
 The view from here across and up Glenbrook Creek is fairly ordinary by Blue Mountains standards – I wouldn’t bother driving here just for this lookout.
-On the other side of the valley is our destination, Lost World Lookout.
-A small crucifix is just visible at the top of the cliffs.
+On the other side of the valley is our destination, Lost World Lookout, where a small crucifix is just visible at the top of the cliffs.

 Most Blue Mountains walks take you down into a valley, and then back up.
 The Martins Lookout to Lost World walk takes us down to Glenbrook Valley, up the other side and then back down and up!
 The track starts descending from Martins Lookout.